 Fun Facts | Websites for Actors

-Build your actor website Build your #actor #website on a long elevator ride.
+Build your actor website Build your #actor #website while boiling an egg.

 Actor Casting Hints | Impress Casting Directors

-Actor Dictionary | Back-End Payment
+Actor Dictionary | First Assistant Director

 What you should know